ScottLNorvell/ScottLNorvell.github.io/_drafts/vacillate.md

 ## Thoughts
 Wow, this one got more complicated than I thought it would!
 I definitely wanted a function that could vacillate a random number of times.
 I also wanted to be able to vacillate on a variable number of ideas.

 I vacillated _(see what I did there)_ on whether to show the progress of the vacillation or just return the result.
-"Trust me... the computer vacillated... here's the result!".
-In the end, I thought it might "teach" the vocabulary word _better_ to show the progress.
+"Trust me.
+The computer vacillated...
+Here's the result!".
+In the end, I thought it might "teach" the vocabulary word better to show progress.

 I wanted a function that would take in two arrays of arbitrary length (the `ideas` and the `templates`) and return a random pair from each.
 I also didn't want to repeat any one item from any consecutive pairs.
+That would just be some sloppy vacillating.
 I figured an infinite generator would do the trick, but getting it just right took a bit longer than expected.

 Originally, I made the function asynchronous and had a sleep in between each vacillation so that it really felt like the computer was vacillating: